 The 180-day limit on post-acute rehabilitation services is measured from the first day of services sponsored.
 Post-acute rehabilitation services are indicated on the IPE "up to 30 days of service" and may be extended to a maximum of 180 days without an IPE amendment when recommended by the interdisciplinary team.

-When a post-acute rehabilitation facility divides its program into two phases and releases the customer for a period before bringing the customer back to complete the program, VR may sponsor both periods of PABI services up to a cumulative total of 180 days.
+When a post-acute rehabilitation facility divides its program into two phases and releases the customer for a period before bringing the customer back to complete the program, VR counselor may sponsor both periods of PABI services up to a cumulative total of 180 days.

-When considering residential PABI services, the VR counselor must consult with the Central Office program specialist for physical disabilities.
-The VR counselor must have approval from the Central Office program specialist for physical disabilities before including residential PABI as a purchased service on an IPE or IPE amendment.
+When considering residential PABI services, the VR counselor must consult with the state office program specialist for physical disabilities.
+The VR counselor must have approval from the state office program specialist for physical disabilities before including residential PABI as a purchased service on an IPE or IPE amendment.

 The MSC or medical services technician (MST) must issue all service authorizations for residential PABI services.

-Procedure

 When referring a customer to PABI, the VR counselor sends a packet to the MSC.
 The procedure for the MSC or MST to coordinate residential or nonresidential PABI services for eligible VR customers is as follows.

 MSC or MST Contacts the PABI Facility